-The ATT Working group on Effective Treaty Implementation is developing a Basic Guide to Establishing a National Control System that provides detailed suggestions on how to establish a national control system in accordance with the Treaty requirements.
+The ATT Working Group on Effective Treaty Implementation has developed a Voluntary Basic Guide to Establishing a National Control System that provides detailed suggestions on how to establish a national control system in accordance with the Treaty requirements.

 Annex A to the Chair's Draft Report to CSP4 (ATT/CSP4.WGETI/2018/CHAIR/355/Conf.Rep) titled: List of possible reference documents to be considered by states parties in Article 5 implementation, offers guidance to States Parties on the sources of information they may consult in implementing Article 5.